falun/markup/README.md

 | root         | the directory that will be used as a starting point to locate all requested files | `<pwd>` |
 | dc           | prints out the configuration that will be used if markup is run with the provided flags | |

-The full set of config flags cmay be found by `markup -h`.
+A full set of config flags cmay be found by `markup -h`.

-As indicated above markup config is found by checking in `config-dir` + `config-file` but may be explicitly specified (overriding both `config-X` options) by passing the file on the command line: `markup ./custom-config.json`.
+As suggested in the table markup's config is found by checking in `<config-dir>/<config-file>` but may be explicitly specified (overriding both `config-X` options) by passing the file on the command line: `markup ./custom-config.json`.

-## Caching!
+## Caching?

+None!

 Every time you hit a page it reads it from disk and renders it anew.

+Every time you view a page it looks for a template on disk and parses it if found.

 ## Other Features!

 `/index` serves a directory listing starting at `-root`.
 Each markdown file will be rendered with a link to its parent directory.

+`/asset` will load a file from the asset dir without applying any transformations.
+This may be used for supplemental resources (see `assets/browse.tmpl`'s use of `/asset/style.css`).